 On 17 and 18 October 2024 the CropXR community gathered to participate in the first CropXR Conference.
+The purpose of this scientific conference was to focus on the state of the CropXR research.
+The first outcomes of this research were discussed.
+Moreover, the various work packages and partners exchanged information to cross-pollinate each other’s work.
 A rich program offered keynote speeches, (poster) presentations, workshops, and extensive opportunities for social interaction.

 CropXR ‘Rocks’